hasura/ndc-hub/registry/sqlserver/README.md

 ### 9. Create a supergraph build

 Pass the `local` subcommand along with specifying the output directory as `./engine` in the root of the project.
 This directory is used by the docker-compose file to serve the engine locally.
-From the root of your project, run:
+From your project's root directory, run:

 ```bash title="From the root of your project, run:"
 ddn supergraph build local --output-dir ./engine